 When and how to implement opt-in?

-Let’s look at some cases where you should use opt-in options and how to implement each of them.
+Let’s look at some cases with examples where you should use opt-in options and how to implement each of them.

 #1 When you collect personal data of people in the EU